 Energy From The Land

 Waters Edge Eco Lodge is proud to have a Geothermal heating and cooling system to harnesses the energy from the land through underground loops.
 Solar energy is absorbed by the ground resulting in a constant moderate year-round temperature below the surface of the ground.
 This system allows us to reduce our fossil fuel emissions significantly.

 Food From The Land

-Our on-site organic garden provides guests with healthy food from the land.
+Our on-site organic garden provides in-house catered events with healthy food from the land.
 We use a gardening technique called the Lasagna approach to gardening which allows us to build rich organic soil.
 Our garden is comprised of raised garden beds that have been layered with peat moss, cardboard and newspaper, top soil, dried grass or hay, manure, and mulch.
 We maintain compost bins to use in the garden as it provides an ever ready source of organic material to enhance soil fertility allowing us to avoid using chemicals.
 Crop rotation, mulching, cover crops, and companion planting are practices that are used to maintain healthy soil.
-The following photo illustrates all the layers of material used to build our garden.

 The 3 R’s-Recycle, Reduce and Reuse

 Recycling, reducing and reusing were at the forefront of our thoughts during the construction, design, and operation of Waters Edge Eco Lodge.
 Many recycle bins are located around the lodge, available to store recycled materials before they are hauled to recycling depots.
 Waters Edge Eco Lodge takes measures to reduce wherever we can.
 This may come in the form of using cloth napkins to turning off lights to conserving water.